hazelcast/hazelcast-code-samples/hazelcast-integration/springboot-eureka-partition-groups/README.md

 #### The code : `my-hazelcast-server` => `MyHazelcastServer.java`

-Normally, the `main()` class in a Spring Boot process does nothing.
+Normally, the `main()` class in a Spring Boot process does almost nothing.

 In this case, we set up some system properties, purely as a convenience to running multiple Hazelcast IMDG server processes on the same machine.